Remember Nolan

 In a group situation, do you know how to overcome peer pressure?

-In our Student Support Program, our speakers don’t scold or lecture kids not to have fun.
+In the Voices Student Program, our speakers don’t scold or lecture kids not to have fun.
 Instead, they share signs to watch for when someone is in trouble and what actions to take.
 We help build communication and problem-solving skills by giving them the language and tools to handle real-life issues.
 Most importantly, students learn tangible skills for making the right decisions, become attuned to others in trouble, and have the courage to handle even extreme situations.

 Do you want to learn how you can keep your child safe and healthy as they become more independent?